silshack/spring2014/_posts/2014-01-22sierra_python_basics.md

 Here is an example of the mpg program:
 ![mpg](http://farm4.staticflickr.com/3759/12091836965_34487c3aa0_b.jpg)

-(3) Here is a program that will convert a user-input number of degrees celsius to degrees farenheit:
+<b>(3) Here is a program that will convert a user-input number of degrees celsius to degrees farenheit:</b>
 ```
 # Convert celsius to farenheit
 celsius_temp=int(raw_input("What is the celsious temperature?"))